Bunjin/Rouleth/README.md

   Use the website to select a bet on the board.
 Use the transaction data displayed in your favorite wallet and send the amount you want to bet (check the max bet on the website).
 Be sure to add the amount of gas displayed on the website.
   Enter your wallet's address on the website and verify that your bet has been recorded (wait for the ethereum blockchain to update).
 After 12 secs you can use the new transaction informations displayed on the website to spin the wheel sending a new transaction.
   Once the ethereum blockchain has solved your bet (~10secs), you can see the wheel spin and check the result by using the update button on the website (if you haven't changed the entered address).
+  If you want to play again, just select a new bet and follow the same process.

   3) Advanced with Mist :
   Import the contract in Mist wallet using the code of the ABI (link on my website)